fortinetdev/terraform-provider-fortimanager/website/docs/r/fortimanager_wantemp_system_sdwan_service.html.markdown

 # fortimanager_wantemp_system_sdwan_service
 Create SD-WAN rules (also called services) to control how sessions are distributed to interfaces in the SD-WAN.

+~> This resource is a sub resource for variable `service` of resource `fortimanager_wantemp_system_sdwan`.
+Conflict and overwrite may occur if use both of them.
+The following variables have sub resource.
+Avoid using them together, otherwise conflicts and overwrites may occur.
+`sla`: `fortimanager_wantemp_system_sdwan_service_sla`

 ## Argument Reference